-Our results of operations and financial condition could be adversely affected by the adverse economic, geopolitical and financial environment, the impact of climate change or pandemics such as the COVID-19
+Our results of operations and financial condition could be adversely affected by the adverse economic changes, geopolitical developments, financial changes, and the impact of climate changes.

-As of the date of filing of this report, the global economy remains impacted by geopolitical tensions and instability and, in particular, the conflict between Russia and Ukraine.
+As of the date of filing of this report, the global economy remains impacted by geopolitical tensions and instability and, in particular, the conflict between Russia and Ukraine and the conflict in the Middle East.
+We have little to no business in the Middle East.

 Since February 24, 2022, Russia has engaged in a military conflict against Ukraine.
 It is difficult to predict the consequences and outcomes of such military action, which could lead to significant disruptions, including impacts on the prices and supply of energy resources, on purchases from customers who may defer their orders or change their purchase preferences.
 Should such military conflict continue, it may entail instability in financial markets and impact political and economic situations in Europe and worldwide.
 Russia's military action against Ukraine has led to implementation of sanctions by the United States, the European Union, the United Kingdom, Canada, Switzerland, Japan, and other countries against Russia, Belarus, the Crimea Region of Ukraine, the so-called Donetsk People's Republic, and the so-called Luhansk People's Republic.

 In response to these international sanctions, Russian authorities have also imposed significant currency control and restrictive measures.
 As the situation is evolving, and additional sanctions may be implemented, such new restrictions could adversely affect the global economy, prices and energy supply, financial markets, supply chains, and could adversely affect our business, financial condition, and results of operations.
 As we evaluated the impact of such measures on our business, in 2022, we decided to definitively close our representative office in Moscow to avoid further difficulties in maintaining a direct administrative and operational activity in Russia.
-Net sales in Russia are not significant as they represented approximately 2.5% in 2021 and 1.5% in 2022 of our consolidated revenues.
+Net sales in Russia are not significant as they represented approximately 1.5% in 2022 and 0.8% in 2023 of our consolidated revenues.
 Our sales in Russia are historically subject to significant variation and long purchase order periods.
-We have recently established an exclusive distribution agreement with a business partner with significant experience in marketing and distributing medical equipment in Russia.
+We have an established exclusive distribution agreement with a business partner with significant experience in marketing and distributing medical equipment in Russia.
 This partnership will allow us to continue offering a HIFU solution to Russian patients and to maintain our existing installed base in Russia.
 To date, we have not experienced any material disruptions in our business with Russia, but we cannot predict outcomes that such conflict may have on our future results of operations.

-Moreover, uncertain global climate change may result in certain types of more intense and more frequent natural disasters including, but not limited to hurricanes, wildfires or flooding.
+Moreover, uncertain global climate change may result in certain types of more intense and more frequent natural disasters including, but not limited to hurricanes, wildfires or flooding or sustained periods of extreme weather.
 Such extreme disasters could imply risks to our facilities and disrupt our supply chain and may cause us to incur additional operational costs.
 Such intense events may also trigger internet security threats or damage to global communication networks that would harm our global operations and our customers' operations.
-Climate change may also result in new regulatory or legal obligations to address the effects of climate change on the environment.
-Such new obligations could imply increased compliance costs to meet the regulatory or legal requirements and may adversely affect sourcing, manufacturing operations, and the distribution of our products.
+Climate change may also result in new regulatory or legal obligations to address the effects of climate change on the environment or the effect of our operations and those of other companies on the environment.
+Such new obligations could cause increased compliance costs to meet any new regulatory or legal requirements and may adversely affect sourcing, manufacturing operations, and the distribution of our products.
 Such natural disasters could have a material adverse impact on our business, financial condition, results of operations, or cash flows.